 We’d like to take a moment to recognize these unprecedented times we are living through.
 We want you to know all of us here at WellSeekers are here for you in your well-being journey.
 You are not alone.
 We’d also like to thank all of you who have reached out to us asking to learn more about the 5 day course to help you through this time of crisis.

-Coping Through Crisis: A 5 Day Course to Optimal Mental & Emotional Health provides a guide to the skills and support for optimal mental and emotional health during a life crisis.
+Coping Through Crisis: A Self-Paced Five Day Guide to Reduce Stress, Anxiety and Elevate Mood During Challenging Times is now available through our WellSeekers School.
+This course provides a guide to the skills and support for optimal mental and emotional health during a life crisis.
 Through videos, at-home activities and additional resources you will gain the keys to learning to cope and comeback to optimal mental and emotional health regardless of what you are facing.
 Join Professors and Therapists, Dr. Danica Harris and Lucia Nazzaro, LCSW, as they walk with you through this time to help you cope, heal and rise in the face of uncertainty.
 We hope you find this course valuable as it was created just for you.

 There comes times in every long term relationships where the romantic flames can feel like it’s been brighter; where your relationship can feel stuck, stale and stagnant.
 Not to worry.
 We’re here to help!